GroupProject2020/Ovito/doc/python/introduction/modifiers.rst

 frames the input trajectory contains.

 Keep in mind that a :py:class:`~ovito.pipeline.Pipeline` is a reusable object, which normally should be set up only once and then used many times to process multiple frames or input files.
-Thus, adding modifiers to the pipeline *within* the loop is wrong::
+Thus, adding modifiers to the pipeline *inside* the for-loop is wrong::

     # WRONG (!!!):